Shyan1943/project3/README.md

     ● US7.
 As an external user (Shipping company), I want to create, display, edit and delete my in-house sailing schedule within the particular domain, so that I can benefit from this website as well.
     ● US8.
 As an external user (Shipping company), I want to advertise my company profile on the platform, so that it help to develop a distinctive brand for my business and stand out from our competitors
     ● US9.
 As an Site Onwer, I want to collect data information through this platform, so that I can develop it to other businesses in future.
     ● US10.
-As an Site Onwer, I want to have an advertisement sign up session, so that I can gain some returns on this platform.
+As an Site Onwer, I want to have an advertisement sign up section, so that I can gain some returns on this platform.
 (Optional after its popular)
 ```

 ### 2b) Functional Requirement (FR)